-Three factors make us different: we use solar panels and other renewables to micro-roast our beans, we roast and ship on the same day, and we encourage you to tell us how to roast your beans.
+Three factors make us different: we use solar and wind power to micro-roast our beans, we roast and ship on the same day, and we encourage you to tell us how to roast your beans.

 Coffee roasters and aficionados know that just-roasted beans do not yield brewed coffee as rich and flavor-filled as beans that were roasted between 12-48 hours before.
 (Rule of thumb: the darker the roast, the longer the coast.)
 This resting or coasting time -- officially known as de-gassing -- allows most of the CO2 produced by the roasting process to escape the bean before being replaced by oxygen.
 Coffee that is brewed too soon after roasting is harsh because acids are produced early in the roasting process and can overpower the flavor-bearing sugars, phenols, aldehydes and esters that only emerge later.
 Coffee that is brewed too long after roasting tastes weak and thin because many of the above molecules have oxidized -- that is, accepted an electron from an oxygen molecule and been converted to water -- or simply dissipated.
 (Want more chemistry? -- read here.)